 - Black hat hackers hack to take control over the system for personal gains.
 They can destroy, steal or even prevent authorized users from accessing the system.
 They do this by finding loopholes and weaknesses in the system.
 Some computer experts call them crackers instead of hackers.

 - Grey hat hackers comprise curious people who have just about enough computer language skills to enable them to hack a system to locate potential loopholes in the network security system.

 Grey hats differ from black hats in the sense that the former notify the admin of the network system about the weaknesses discovered in the system, whereas the latter is only looking for personal gains.
 All kinds of hacking are considered illegal barring the work done by white hat hackers.

-Not even the dark web, the hidden part of the Internet, is safe to browse (download Tor).
+Not even the dark web, the hidden part of the Internet, is safe to browse (download Tor if you wanna try).
 It definitely has more extra-ordinary things than the normal web we browse daily.
 Be aware: The dark web is also a digital home to criminals, a place for people to sell and buy literally anything.
 In other words, it’s a place on the Internet, where most of the illegal activities take place.
 But you already know all this.
 One thing you may not know is how this dark web works.
 Are you really anonymous while using this dark web?
 Or is there a way someone can figure out your identity even on the dark web?

 Then, there’s Spamming